chihacknight/chihacknight.org/_posts/blog/2015-05-12-introducing-chi-hack-night.md

 ![Chi Hack Night](/images/logo/logo.png)

-Since we started 3 years and 155 events ago, our event has grown into a community all it’s own.
+Since we started 3 years and 155 events ago, our event has grown into a community all its own.
 We emerged out of the [Open Government movement](http://radar.oreilly.com/2011/08/chicago-data-apps-open-government.html) here in Chicago, and have become something much more.

 We’re not just about Open Gov anymore.
 We’re about *Chicago.*